Farama-Foundation/Arcade-Learning-Environment/README.md

 ![Build Status](https://github.com/mgbellemare/Arcade-Learning-Environment/workflows/Build%20ALE/badge.svg)

-**The Arcade Learning Environment (ALE) is a simple object-oriented framework that allows researchers and hobbyists to develop AI agents for Atari 2600 games.**
+**The Arcade Learning Environment (ALE) is a simple framework that allows researchers and hobbyists to develop AI agents for Atari 2600 games.**
 It is built on top of the Atari 2600 emulator [Stella](https://stella-emu.github.io) and separates the details of emulation from agent design.
 This [video](https://www.youtube.com/watch?v=nzUiEkasXZI) depicts over 50 games currently supported in the ALE.